-- 1. Unexplained freaks of nature. - 2.
-Example: the bumblebee power pack. - 3.
-Lead to discovery of the truth behind the anomaly in natural laws. - d.
-Why don't we see biblical (publicly displayed) miracles today? - i.
-The Bible contains approximately 250 recorded miracle accounts. - ii.
-Most of the recorded miracles occurred during three distinct time periods: - 1.
-Lifetime of Moses. - 2.
-Lifetime of Elijah and Elisha. - 3.
-Lifetime of Jesus and the Apostles. - iii.
-These periods were occasions when God was affirming new truths, through new messengers who were entrusted with those truths. - iv.
-We don't see biblical miracles today because General Revelation is complete. - v.
-God is not revealing new truths through new messengers today as He did during the 1,500 years when Scripture was being written and confirmed by miracles. - e.
-Conclusion: since a theistic God is the most probable explanation for the existence of everything, then miracles, though rare, are possible.
+- 1. Based on the psychological heath of a person, not a supernatural act of God - 2.
+The mind can trick the body, but this is part of nature - v.
+Anomalies - 1.
+Unexplained freak of nature - 2.
+Example: the bumblebee power pack - 3.
+Lead to discovery of the truth behind the anomaly in natural laws - d.
+Why don't we see biblical (publically displayed) miracles today? - i.
+The Bible contains approximately 250 recorded miracle accounts - ii.
+Most of the recorded miracles occurred during three distinct time periods - 1.
+Lifetime of Moses - 2.
+Lifetime of Elijah and Elisha - 3.
+Lifetime of Jesus and the Apostles - iii.
+These periods were occasions when God was affirming new truths, through new messengers who were entrusted with those truths - iv.
+We don't see biblical miracles today because the Bible is true and complete.
+God is not revealing new truths through new messengers today as He did in time past when God's was still communicating new truths.